BasheerUnnisa1/-CodeAlpha_Data-Visualization-/README.md

 Description
 ---

-This project focuses on analyzing and visualizing real-world retail sales data using Python data visualization techniques.
+This project analyzes real-world retail sales data using Python to generate meaningful insights through data visualization.

-The Superstore dataset is used to extract insights related to sales, profit, region performance, product trends, and customer segments.
+The Superstore dataset is used to study sales, profit, regional performance, product trends, and customer segments.

-The project demonstrates the complete pipeline of data loading → cleaning → analysis → visualization → insight generation.
+The workflow includes data loading → cleaning → analysis → visualization → extraction of business insights.

 Technologies Used
 ----